 Prayer and Liturgy

-Each week, a Gospel Assemblies are led by our head teacher, Mrs Breslin and this is followed by time to celebrate the children’s achievements.
+Each week, Mrs Clayton leads a Celebration of the Word to both key stages sharing and explaining the coming Sunday Gospel and this is followed by time to celebrate the children’s achievements.

 Governors, parents and family members are always welcome to celebrate Mass with us and we actively encourage parents to attend these special times of worship.